ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 The VMware SDDC Health Management Pack provides the following dashboards:
 * SDDC Management Health Overview Dashboard - You can use SDDC Management Health overview dashboard to view and analyze the application-specific problems in the SDDC components.
-* SDDC Health Historic Trend Dashboard - The VMware SDDC Health Management Pack consists of SDDC health historic trend dashboard, which displays the health trend for each component in the SDDC stack.
+* SDDC Health Historic Trend Dashboard - The VMware SDDC Health Management Pack consists of SDDC health historic trend dashboard, which displays the health trends for each component in the SDDC stack.
-* SDDC VMware Aria Operations Manager Sizing Dashboard - The SDDC VMware Aria Operations Manager Sizing Dashboard provides VMware Aria Operations Manager cluster capacity to process object and metrics.
+* SDDC VMware Aria Operations Manager Sizing Dashboard - The SDDC VMware Aria Operations Manager Sizing Dashboard provides VMware Aria Operations Manager cluster capacity to process objects and metrics.

 The plug-ins in the VMware SDDC Health Management Pack collect metrics for object types that are contained in the plug-ins.
 The Management Pack collects health metrics for the following components:
 * vCenter